Homer's Enemy: Production

-The episode contains references to many past Simpsons installments.
-Homer shows Frank pictures of the time he met Gerald Ford, toured with the Smashing Pumpkins and visited outer space.
-Moe has a copy of Richard Nixon's enemies list.

 Reception

+Ratings

 In its original broadcast on the Fox network, "Homer's Enemy" acquired a 7.7 Nielsen rating.
 It was viewed in approximately 7.5 million homes, finishing the week ranked 56th.
 The Simpsons was the sixth-highest-rated show on Fox the week it was broadcast, behind The X-Files, a broadcast of the film The Mask, Melrose Place, King of the Hill and Beverly Hills, 90210.
 In Australia, the episode premiered on June 29, 1997, while in the UK it premiered on August 10, 1997.

-The episode divided opinions.
-Simpsons creator Matt Groening (above) includes it among his favorite episodes, but former executive producer Mike Reiss (below) names it as one of his least favorite.
+As of 2025, the episode holds an average rating of 9.3 (out of a possible 10) from user reviews on IMDb, the highest for the series.